facebook/react-native-website/website/blog/2018-08-13-react-native-accessibility-updates.md

 ## Problems With the Existing API

-### Problem One: Two Completely Different Yet Similar Props - AccessibilityComponentType (android) and AccessibilityTraits(iOs)
+### Problem One: Two Completely Different Yet Similar Props - AccessibilityComponentType (android) and AccessibilityTraits(iOS)

 `AccessibilityComponentType` and `AccessibilityTraits` are two properties that are used to tell TalkBack on Android and VoiceOver on iOS what kind of UI element the user is interacting with.
 The two biggest problems with these properties are that: